Electroluminescence and charge multiplication in liquid xenon with a VCC-like Microstrip Plate: Conclusions

 \section{Conclusions}

 We have validated the novel approach of electroluminescence amplification in liquid xenon with a VCC (Virtual Cathode Chamber) strip plate.
 The initial light yield, upon potentials application, was $\sim$460 photons per electron.
 However, the photon yield decayed by a factor of $\sim$17 within $\sim$3~h to a stable value of $(27.0 \pm 3.1)$ photons per drifting electron.
-This suggests that high photon yields could be at reach, provided the cause of that reduction is understood and eliminated.
+This suggests that high photon yields could be achieved, provided the cause of this decay is understood and eliminated.

 The electroluminescence of liquid xenon was accompanied by charge multiplication in the vicinity of the anode strips.
-Extrapolating the charge gain measurements at lower potentials, we estimated a charge gain factor $<$10 at $\dab = 5$~kV.
+Extrapolating the charge gain measurements at lower potentials, we estimated a charge gain factor $\lesssim$5 at $\dab = 5$~kV.

 Taking into account the known experience of operation of microstrip gaseous chambers (MSGC), two possible reasons for the degradation of the photon yield could be the charge accumulation on the glass surface and the glass polarization.
 Further research is necessary to identify the reasons for the observed gain drop and to improve the electroluminescence yield.
 In particular, the investigation of other substrate materials have the potential of improving the performance of this device, as substrates with lower resistivity are likely to perform better.
 VUV-transparent substrates (e.g. quartz, MgF2, BaF2 etc.) should also be investigated to enable detection of primary scintillation and xenon electroluminescence induced near the strips e.g. in detector configurations proposed in \cite{Breskin:2022novel}.
 We expect VCC-based single-phase noble-liquid detectors to become potential tools in dark-matter searches, neutrino physics and other fields.